Dashboard & Settings

 Each smart socket can be assigned to one of three roles:

-- Substrate Heater — A heat mat or cable placed under or around your substrate to maintain colonisation temperatures.
+- Substrate Heater — A heat mat placed under your monotub to maintain substrate temperature.

-- Humidifier — An external ultrasonic humidifier or fogger connected via smart socket instead of the built-in humidifier output.
+- Humidifier — A humidifier connected via smart socket to maintain humidity inside the monotub.

 - Room Cooler — A portable air conditioner, evaporative cooler, or fan used to lower the ambient room temperature for cold shock or warm environments.